Crib Point railway station

-Crib Point railway station is a commuter railway station on the Stony Point line, part of the Melbourne railway network.
+Crib Point railway station is a railway station operated by Metro Trains Melbourne on the Stony Point line, part of the Melbourne rail network.
 It serves the town of Crib Point in Victoria, Australia.
 Crib Point is a ground level unstaffed station, featuring one side platform.
 It opened on 17 December 1889, with the current station provided in 1986.
 It initially closed on 22 June 1981, then reopened on 27 September 1984.

 A former freight yard was originally located opposite of the station, while a branch line and triangle into HMAS Cerberus was located at the up end of the station, past the Naval Base Road level crossing.